Rachael-E/arran-runtime-blog-post/blog.md

 The hillshade renderer is applied, and the raster data is displayed on the scene: and looks great, just like you'd expect from the equivalent ArcGIS Pro hillshade toolset.
 Already features in the landscape are **popping** into life in the same exciting way I remember from my ArcGIS Pro days.

 ![Image of 2D hillshade renderer over Glen Rosa, Arran](2DHillshadeRendererGlenRosa.png) *The hillshade is applied to the raster data, creating a visual 3D effect.
-This view is looking directly down on to the head of Glen Rosa, Arran.
+This view, oriented north, is looking directly down on to the bowl shaped glacial corrie at the head of Glen Rosa, Arran.
 Data Copyright Scottish Government and SEPA (2014).*

 The final twist in this bitesized coding tale is to make full use of the geotiff data and not only make the landscape *look* 3D, but actually **make** it 3D, by creating a 3D surface.
 We do this in Runtime by instantiating a new `RasterElevationSource` with the list of geotiffs provided as a parameter.
 Create a new `Surface`, get its list of elevation sources and add the `rasterElevationSource` to it.
 Finally, set the surface as the base surface of the ArcGIS Scene.